You may be asking yourself… “Wait…2020? Why didn’t you cut the cord like every other millennial 10 years ago?”

 Just look at what Disney and Netflix are doing.
 In the past, Netflix had access to the Marvel franchise including the movies and Marvel branded TV series, creating an incentive for consumers to subscribe and gain unlimited access to an incredible brand that appeals to all ages.

-Well, not too long ago Disney decided they wanted a bigger portion of the streaming pie and plan to come out with their own streaming service while not renewing Netflix’s rights to Disney products.
+Well, not too long ago Disney decided they wanted a bigger portion of the streaming pie and have come out with their own streaming service Disney+ while not renewing Netflix’s rights to Disney products.
 Ouch.
 Good for Disney, bad for consumers.

 So when you start adding up all the great shows you watch and all the different services you need to do it… things are starting to look a little pricey again.